easolhq/easolhq.github.io/docs/reference/tags/variant_pricing/index.md

-`variant` | The variant to display the price for | Yes `class` | The value of the span's `class` attribute (for styling and targeting in scripts) | Yes `adult_count` | Number of guests to consider in price calculation | Yes `start_on` | Check-in date to consider in price calculation | If rendering for an Accommodation Variant `end_on` | Check-in date to consider in price calculation | If rendering for an Accommodation Variant `include_fees` | Option to include booking fees and custom on platform fees in the price | No
+`variant` | The variant to display the price for | Yes `class` | The value of the span's `class` attribute (for styling and targeting in scripts) | Yes `adult_count` | Number of guests to consider in price calculation | Yes `start_on` | Check-in date or start date to consider in price calculation `start_time` | Start time in HH:MM format to consider in price calculation | If rendering for an Experience Variant with time-specific pricing
+`end_on` | Check-out date to consider in price calculation | If rendering for an Accommodation Variant `include_fees` | Option to include booking fees and custom on platform fees in the price | No

 ## Bootstrapping and fetching new prices